arrnoll/portfolio/README.md

 hi everyone
-so i'm developing this website and i'm looking to create a space with only images animations and so on
+so i'm developing this website and i'm looking to create a space with images animations and so on